Our team is dedicated to helping you manage -- or prevent -- diabetes. We focus on:

 - Interactive learning, with classes led by our experienced, certified diabetes educators

-Community Hospital has earned the Joint Commission’s Gold Seal of Approval™ for its advanced inpatient diabetes care, one of only a handful of hospitals in California to achieve the distinction.
-The certification recognizes exceptional efforts to provide diabetes education for staff and patients and their families; monitor blood glucose and treats abnormally high or low levels; and collect related data.
-An inpatient diabetes coordinator oversees the program.
+Community Hospital was one of the first California hospitals to earn the Joint Commission’s Gold Seal of Approval™ for advanced inpatient diabetes care.
+The certification recognizes exceptional efforts to provide diabetes education for staff and patients and their families; monitor blood glucose and treat abnormally high or low levels; and collect related data.

-Our outpatient program is certified as a Recognized Diabetes Education Program by the American Diabetes Association for meeting national standards of excellence in diabetes education.
+Our outpatient program is certified as a Recognized Diabetes Education Program by the American Diabetes Association.
 Because of that recognition, Medicare and most insurance companies pay for education for those diagnosed with diabetes.

 Program components include:

-The program provides education in diabetes self-management for individuals and families who live with diabetes.
+This program provides education in diabetes self-management for individuals and families with diabetes.
 Classes and appointments are scheduled based on individual needs.
 Doctor's referral is required.

-This California Diabetes and Pregnancy Program offers education for pregnant women who have diabetes.
-Preconception consultations for women with diabetes are also available.
+This California Diabetes and Pregnancy Program provides nutrition therapy and education for pregnant women who have diabetes.
 Doctor's referral is required.

 Insulin Pump Program

-This program is available for people with type 1 or type 2 diabetes who are interested in using an insulin pump, or are currently using a pump.
+This program is available for people with type 1 or type 2 diabetes who are interested in using an insulin pump, or are currently using one.
 Doctor's referral is required.

-This system gathers in-depth glucose information for three consecutive days, facilitating the management of diabetes.
+A glucose monitoring system gathers in-depth blood sugar information for three consecutive days, facilitating the management of diabetes.
 Doctor's referral is required.